Menditect/documentation/docs/refguide/test-suite.md

 A Test Suite is an executable part of a [Test Configuration](test-configuration) and consists of a collection of [Test Cases](test-case) that are intended to be used to test a software program to show that it has some specified set of behaviours.

+The Test Suite is the second level of the 4-layer framework that is used in MTA.
+It allows for a Test Configurations to be split up into different functional or technical aspects of the tested software, but it is also the level where [Data Variation](datavariation) is defined.

 ## Properties
 | Name | Description |
 | ----------- | ----------- |